maveniverse/nisse/README.md

 Currently there are 4 sources just to showcase things:
 * file-source: it reads up a Java Properties File
 * jgit-source: it uses Eclipse JGit to get some git related data
-* mvn-source: it provides major/minor/patch versions of currently use Maven
+* mvn-source: it provides major/minor/patch versions of currently used Maven
 * os-source: heavily inspired by https://github.com/trustin/os-maven-plugin (and annoyed that user does not maintain it, so code is not reusable nor works with Maven4)

 Look into ITs for examples.

 ## Usage with Maven3.9.x

 Nisse offers a Plugin and a Core Extension.
-With using Plugin only, features you can have is LIMITED to properties injection into Project properties (a la [properties-maven-plugin](https://www.mojohaus.org/properties-maven-plugin/) from Mojohaus).
+With using Plugin only, features you can use is LIMITED to properties injection into Project properties (a la [properties-maven-plugin](https://www.mojohaus.org/properties-maven-plugin/) from Mojohaus).
 To use the plugin: